TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.20.md

 ---

-Nevertheless in this rejoice not, that the spirits are subject unto you; but rejoice that your names are written in heaven.
+Nevertheless, don't rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven."